 She has been a guest author with The Institute for Environmental Entrepreneurship, Renewable Watch, and NextBillion.
 Ann is a graduate of McGill University where she studied international development and English Literature.
 As a GSP12 alum of SU, Ann’s team project focused on crowd sourcing data for water quality by using low-cost sensor technology.
 She started her career at age 11, winning a national design contest held by America West Airlines to crowd source a design that represented the theme of “Teamwork.”
 Her hand drawn artwork was featured on the side of a 757 airplane – a symbol for the airline as it emerged from bankruptcy.

-She currently serves on the Venture Advisory Board of i-GATE, a nonprofit seeking to link cities with the talent of national laboratories (LLNL) and the business community — to support entrepreneurship in the tri-valley of the San Francisco Bay area.
+She’s a venture advisor to i-GATE, a nonprofit seeking to link cities with the talent of national laboratories (LLNL) and the business community — to support entrepreneurship in the tri-valley of the San Francisco Bay area.